Ministry of Care

 There are statutory fees for church funerals (these are displayed in all our churches) or www.churchofengland.org

-Fees are never charged for the funeral of the baby or anyone under 16.
+Fees are never charged for the funeral of a baby or anyone under 16.

-Memorial stones in graveyards, including those for plaques for Ashes burials, need to be approved by Rev Bruce Faulkner, Area Dean (application forms are available on request)
+Memorial stones in graveyards, including those for plaques for Ashes burials, need to be approved by our Rector Revd.
+Nick Clarke (application forms are available on request)

-Some churches have a list of neighbours who can arrange lifts, so if you have difficulty getting to church otherwise, do ask the churchwarden if that would help you.
+Some churches have a list of neighbours who can arrange lifts, so if you have difficulty getting to church otherwise, do ask the churchwarden.